• Queen Mary University of London (LLB, 2017 – First Class, top result in both years of study)

 Crime

-Recent Defence cases
+Recent Defence cases:

-• R v S: Client acquitted of a joint enterprise s.18 GBH.
+• R v S: Joint enterprise s.18 assault.

-Recent Prosecution cases
+Recent Prosecution cases:

 • Op Reprefer: Led junior – prosecution of a large-scale people smuggling operation involving the movement of migrants across Europe.